jantinnerezo/livewire-alert/README.md

 window.Swal = Swal
 ```

-If you prefer not to use npm, you can include SweetAlert2 directly via CDN.
-Add the following script to your Blade layout file (e.g., resources/views/layouts/app.blade.php) before the closing </body> tag:
+If you prefer not to use package manager installation, you can include SweetAlert2 directly via CDN.
+Add the following script to your Blade layout file `(e.g., resources/views/layouts/app.blade.php)` before the closing `</body>` tag:

 ``` html
 <body>